-The monastery of Panagia Antifonitria is located in the village Miriokefala, 29km south of Rethymno.
-The monastery does not operate today and is one of the oldest monasteries in Crete.
-It is said to have been founded in the 11th century by St. John Xenos or Hermit.
-Saint John is well known for establishing several small monasteries across the island.
+The church of Panagia Antifonitria is located in the village Miriokefala, 29km south of Rethymno and was the central temple of a small monastery The monastery does not operate today and is one of the oldest monasteries in Crete, as according to the will of Saint John the Hermit it was founded around 1020 and was his base for several years.
+Saint John Xenos or Hermit is a local saint, well known for establishing several small monasteries in West Crete, such as Azogyres monastery and Katholiko monastery.

-In the center of the courtyard you will find the small church of the monastery, dedicated to the Panagia (Virgin Mary), celebrating on September 8 and 12.
-It is decorated with frescoes of the 11th and 13th century.
-After the conquest of Crete by the Venetians, the monastery flourished and declined int the Turkish Era.
-Today it does not operate as a monastery, but its temple is the parish church of Miriokefala village.
-Around the abbey, there are some ruins of the monks’ cells and some restored buildings.
+In the center of the courtyard you will find the impressive cruciform church with dome, dedicated to the Nativity of Mary, celebrating on September 8, surrounded by auxilliary builidings of the 18th and 19th centuries.
+The arch of the temple has a three-lobed window, while there is also a beautiful bell tower.
+After the conquest of Crete by the Venetians, the monastery flourished and declined in the Turkish Era.
+Today the temple is the parish church of Miriokefala village.

-It is said that John Xenos brought all ecclesiastical equipment (utensils, icons, etc.) to the monastery from Constantinople, but nothing has survived now.
+It is said that Saint John the Hermit brought all ecclesiastical equipment (utensils, icons, etc.) to the monastery from Constantinople, but nothing has survived now.
+The small exhibition of the temple, includes the "miraculous" icon of the Virgin Mary of the 18th century, a gospel (1818), a mug (1829), a thymiaton (incense burner- 1854), crosses (from 1886), manuscripts (from 1856), etc.

 The bush and the icon of Panagia

-It is said that once John Xenos wandered around Miriokefala, he came across and a huge bramble on his way.
+It is said that once Saint John the Hermit wandered around Miriokefala and came across and a huge bramble on his way.
 He set fire in order to open the way, but he suddenly heard a voice "Here I am!".
-He then found the icon of the Panagia, who was hidden there.
-Thus, John founded the monastery of Panagia (Virgin Mary).
-He named that Antifonitria (i.e. shouting), because she was shouting "here I am."
+He then found the icon of the Panagia, which was hidden there.
+Thus, Saint John founded the monastery of Panagia (Virgin Mary).
+He named that Antifonitria (i.e. shouting), because she was calling "here I am."
 Locals believe that this miraculous icon is that one stored in the monastery today, but the current one is newer (18th century).

 - 1010-1020: St. John Xenos or Hermit founds the monastery of Panagia Antifonitria in Miriokefala.